-Join us on Zoom once or twice per week to write for an hour—that’s it!
+Join us on Zoom once per week to write for an hour—that’s it!

-Many of you are already accomplished authors.
-You don’t need more courses or conferences, you need weekly accountability and human support to reach goals.
-A lot of talented writers aren’t seeing results simply because they continue to invest in boot-camps or networking events, instead of hiring a coach as they might a personal trainer, or joining a group providing structure.
+Many of you don’t need more courses or conferences.
+One of your biggest challenges in starting your book is you simply need weekly accountability and human support to reach goals.
+A lot of writers aren’t seeing results because they continue to invest in boot-camps or networking events instead of hiring a coach as they might a personal trainer, or joining a group that helps:

-Confession: since leaving academia full-time, my production became sporadic, seasonal, binge-style.
-Never great at sustaining motivation alone, I thought this revealed something decidedly “un-writerly” about me.
+Confession: since leaving academia, my production became sporadic, seasonal, binge-style.
+Never great at sustaining motivation alone, I thought this revealed something “un-writerly” about me.

 Can you relate?

 What I came to understand, as an Extraverted Judging type on the Myers-Briggs, was not only do I thrive in community, I need externally-imposed structure to reach goals.
-This seemed a bit embarrassing in the stereotyped world of cats and cardigans.
-But as former Managing Editor of one of the world’s largest women’s web properties, experience taught if I planned to succeed, I was going to have to successfully manage myself first.
+And, as former Managing Editor of one of the world’s largest women’s web properties, experience proved that if I planned to succeed in anything, I was going to have to successfully manage myself first.